-In a practical setting, the edits ($E$) produced in the post-editing task might be useful to illustrate the changes made by the LLM in the post edited translation.
-Therefore, not only is the fidelity of the proposed edits useful in helping the model leverage variable compute \cite{cot} prior to producing the final improved translation, but also in imparting more trust in the LLM based post-editing process.
+In a practical setting, the edits ($E$) produced in the post-editing task might be useful to illustrate the changes made by the LLM in the post-edited translation.
+Therefore, the fidelity of the proposed edits is important for imparting more trust in the LLM based post-editing process.
 Thereby, the question whether the proposed edits are present in the final improved translation or are hallucinated by the model is of significant practical interest.
-As such, we quantify this property using Edit Realization Rate (ERR), which measures: of the proposed edits ($E$) by the LLM in the CoT post-editing setting, how many of the edits were actually realized in the improved translation?
-Since, we do not have any ground truth data to quantify this, we use human evaluation for measuring this property and differentiating between different LLM variants.
+We quantify this property using Edit Realization Rate (ERR), which measures: of the proposed edits ($E$) by the LLM in the CoT post-editing setting, how many of the edits were actually \textit{realized} in the improved translation?
+Since, we do not have any ground truth data to quantify this, we use human evaluation for measuring this property.

-\paragraph{ERR Evaluation} We ask a human annotator (native in the target language) to label 50 post-editing samples for both En-De (from the OPPO WMT-20 system) and De-En (from the WMT-22 test set), generated by both gpt-3.5-turbo and GPT-4.
-The annotator is asked to identify if all the proposed edits were realized in the final translation or not.
-Hence, a binary score is produced for each sample.
-We do not observe a significant difference in the De-En setting, whereas for En-De we notice a gap of over 30 percent in terms of ERR, with GPT-4 producing edits with higher fidelity.
-Qualitatively, we find that a number of edits proposed by gpt-3.5-turbo for En-De could be deemed as hallucinations, while in general, the edits proposed by GPT-4 do pertain to the edits made in the actual improved translations.
-An instance of this difference is illustrated in Table \ref{tab:table14}.
-However, currently, our ERR quantification is limited both in the sample size (50) as well as in coverage (language pairs) and we leave further analysis to future work.
+\paragraph{ERR Human Evaluation Protocol:} We ask human annotators (bilingual and native in the target language) to label 100 post-editing samples for both En-De and De-En from the WMT-22 test sets, generated by both gpt-3.5-turbo and GPT-4.
+The annotator is asked to identify if all of the proposed edits were realized in the final translation (\textbf{ALL}) or whether a partial number of proposed edits were realized (\textbf{PARTIAL}) or whether none of the proposed edits were realized (\textbf{NONE}).
+The human annotator thereby labels each post-editing sample ($S$, $T$, $E$, $T^{\prime}$) with one of the three labels.